codewithpassion/foxglove-studio-h264-extension/README.md

 ## Expected data

 Currently, the extension expects the image data to be in a message of type _sensor_msgs/CompressedImage_.
+A message can contain one or multiple frames.
+See below for more info on frame types.

 ### IDR/Keyframes (and SPS, PPS)